Skip to content

 • FBC

-• Respiratory Rate (this is counter to popular teaching but often find the RR alone in asthmatics is used as an indicator for readiness for transfer/discharge Children with moderate/severe asthma will have a raised RR by definition.
-It is the trajectory of work of breathing that is important not isolated clinical features)
+• Respiratory Rate (this is counter to popular teaching), but often, the RR alone in asthmatics is used as an indicator for readiness for transfer/discharge.
+Children with moderate/severe asthma will have a raised RR by definition.
+It is the trajectory of work of breathing that is important, not isolated clinical features)

 … with parents?

-Clearly you can not be rude, abrupt or dismissive with parents.
-However you do need to find ways of maxising information transfer (both ways i.e parent to you and you to parent) in short time periods.
-You can’t spend 30 mins on an individual consultation as you will lose departmental oversight.
-If you are pulled into a long discussion you must let someone else know.
+Clearly, you can not be rude, abrupt, or dismissive with parents.
+However, you do need to find ways of maximising information transfer (both ways, i.e., parent to you and you to parent) in short time periods.
+You can’t spend 30 minutes on an individual consultation as you will lose departmental oversight.
+If you are pulled into a long discussion, you must let someone else know.

 … with nursing colleagues?

 ED nurses are brilliant but can be abrupt.
 Paediatricians can find being told what to do a little unsettling.
-Gain trust by being humble and don’t lose it by being arrogant.
+Gain trust by being humble.
+Don’t lose it by being arrogant.

-The most important piece of advice for Paeds Reg new to ED is:
+The most important advice for Paeds Reg, new to ED is…

-You are the eyes and ears of the ED.
-You need constant surveillance of all patients not just the next patient in the queue.
+You are the ED’s eyes and ears.
+You need to constantly monitor all patients, not just the next patient in the queue.

 Author